Great Council of Chiefs: History

-The 1997 Constitution reduced its representation in the Senate to 14 members (out of 32), but recognised its right to name President and Vice-President.
+The 1997 Constitution reduced the GCC's representation in the Senate to 14 members (out of 32), but recognised its right to name Presidents and Vice-Presidents.

-Recent history of the Council

-From the late 1980s onwards, the Great Council of Chiefs was compromised by manipulation from the government.
+From the late 1980s onwards, the Great Council of Chiefs was compromised by manipulation by the government.
 Following the coup of 2000, however, it worked, with mixed success, to regain its independence.
-In 2001, it dismissed 1987 coup leader and former Prime Minister Sitiveni Rabuka from the chairmanship, in the midst of allegations about his possible involvement in the coup of 2000.
-It also cut its former ties with the Soqosoqo ni Vakavulewa ni Taukei (which it originally sponsored in the early 1990s), and declared its intention to eschew party politics in the future, although individual members of the Council would, of course, remain free to participate in politics as individuals.
+In 2001, it dismissed 1987 coup leader and former prime minister Sitiveni Rabuka from its own chairmanship, in the midst of allegations about his possible involvement in the coup of 2000.
+It also cut its former ties with the Soqosoqo ni Vakavulewa ni Taukei political party (which it had originally sponsored in the early 1990s), and declared its intention to eschew party politics in the future; although individual members of the Council would, of course, remain free to participate in politics as individuals.